 Many scholars contend that Genesis borrowed the stories of creation and the Flood from Babylonian manuscripts, particularly the Enuma elish.
 They suggest that biblical writers during or after the Babylonian Exile invented the early parts of Genesis by copying ancient Babylonian myths.
-But were the Babylonians really the first ones to invent an account of the Flood?
-Or does Noah’s flood appear in Egyptian Hieroglyphs?
+But were the Babylonians really the first ones to perpetrate an account of the Flood?
+Or does a memory of Noah’s flood appear earlier, in Egyptian Hieroglyphs?

-The following article is a summary of the research pertaining to Egypt’s Hieroglyphs Contain a Cultural Memory of Creation and Noah’s Flood by Gavin Cox.
-The views expressed reflect those of the author mentioned, and not necessarily those of New Creation.
+The following article is a summary of Egypt’s Hieroglyphs Contain a Cultural Memory of Creation and Noah’s Flood by Gavin Cox, and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 Some Egyptologists have pointed out the biblical account of primeval history is more similar to that of Egypt than that of Babylon.
 This should not be surprising since either Ham (Noah’s son) or Mizraim (his grandson) founded Egypt.
 Much later, the Israelites spent 400 years there.
 In fact, it appears that Genesis 1–2 may have been written by someone who understood Egyptian primeval history and purposely corrected mistakes in the Egyptian’s version.
 Moses, who was raised in the Egyptian court, seems to be the ideal candidate.